vetalkordyak/esp8266-gas-meter-esphome/README.md

-# ESP8266 Gas Meter Pulse Reader (ESPhome)
+# ESP8266 Gas Meter Pulse Reader (ESPhome + Home Assistant)

 This integration is very inexpensive because it requires very few components, and all of them are cheap and widely available.

 **Approximate component costs:**
-- ESP8266 D1 Mini v4: ~$1.5–3 ([Buy on AliExpress](https://a.aliexpress.com/_EwQjbHk))
+- ESP8266 D1 Mini v4.0.0: ~$1.5–3 ([Buy on AliExpress](https://a.aliexpress.com/_EwQjbHk))
+  *(This is the board I used, but any ESP8266 or ESP32 board will work.)*
 - Hall sensor 49E: ~$0.20–0.50 ([Buy on AliExpress](https://a.aliexpress.com/_EyKh9nC))
 - Wires: ~$0.10
 - (Optional) 3D printed mount: ~$0.50

 **Total estimated cost:** ~$2.3–4

-This project implements a gas meter pulse counter using ESPhome, an ESP8266 (D1 Mini v4), and a Hall sensor (49E).
+This project implements a gas meter pulse counter using ESPhome, an ESP8266 (D1 Mini v4.0.0), and a Hall sensor (49E).
 It reads impulses from a mechanical gas meter and publishes the readings to Home Assistant.

 ## Features